alexranaldi/CWSL_DIGI/README.md

 CWSL_DIGI is released under the GNU GENERAL PUBLIC LICENSE, Version 3.

+## Latest ##

+The latest version is 0.85.
+[Download Windows 64-bit zip] (./bin/CWSL_DIGI-0.85-release.zip)

+Notable enhancements in 0.85 include proper decoding of contest messages, and providing band information to RBN Aggregator such that it is displayed on RBN's website.

 ## Installation ##

 1. Install and configure [CW Skimmer Server](http://www.dxatlas.com/SkimServer/).
 The detailed steps can be found on the CW Skimmer Server website.